How to use reusable sanitary pads - our easy guide!

 Duh, duh, duuuuhhhhhhhhh. <Or other suitably scary musical interlude....>

-How to put on a pad to prevent leaking
+How to put on a reusable pad

-1. Label down!
+1. Label down

 If there's a label on your pad, you want to place the label facing down into your pants.
 No-one wants a scratchy label against their vulva!